Colmonell

 Salmon and trout fishing is available in the River Stinchar and at Pinbraid fishery, and shooting at the local estates of Bardrochat, Dalreoch and Knockdolian.

 There are many other talented individuals in Colmonell, whose skills include wood carving, wood turning, clock making, local artists, wine making and making wild garlic pesto.
 We have our very own art gallery and studio in the village run by local artist Allan McNally.
-Plans are afoot to set up a farmers’ and producers’ market in the village (still in the development stage, but watch this space), and the pub at the Boars Head Hotel offers a warm welcome to anyone visiting the area.

 Recreation and Enjoyment

 For a small village community we can offer an array of recreational activities for all ages and abilities.
 Being situated in the Stinchar Valley we have many beautiful Stinchar Valley walks, these are also part of The Coig and the Whithorn Way.
 These are perfect for walking and some are routes for cycling too.
-A newly opened community-run toilet block provides a handy stop for walkers in the area!
-Alongside walks we have fishing on the River Stinchar and at the nearby Pinbraid fishery.
+A community-run toilet block provides a handy stop for walkers in the area!
+Our toilets are award winning, feature on the COIG Tourist route and feature an SDG marker as part of the Biosphere’s SDG trail!

 The village has a bowling green and a local pub with indoor games and quizzes throughout the week.
 Our thriving community centre hosts a variety of clubs throughout the week which include a choir, youth group, keep-fit & Graceful Years groups, and the village church and kirk hall hosts a weekly coffee morning (currently on Wednesdays) where you can enjoy a cuppa and meet some friendly faces while looking out across the fields and towards the majestic Knockdolian Hill in the distance.